-The paintings in the landscape series often focus on environments in flux, whether they are actively changing or less obviously changing.
+The paintings in the Static Flux series often focus on environments in flux, whether they are actively changing or less obviously changing.
 This process of change (such as a construction site) contains temporary moments that may only be viewed during a certain window of time.
 Once the site is finished the building process becomes sealed over and hidden.
 The process of creating a painting is a series of motions and brushstrokes in flux until the final result is presented to the viewer who only sees the final fixed image.
 The process of the painting is hidden in the layers.

 Michael Angelis lives and works in New Haven, CT.
 He received an MEA from the Teachers College at Columbia and his BFA from SUNY Purchase with a concentration in printmaking.
 His work has been included in many exhibits in the northeast US.